 - Organizations must demonstrate the ability to realize their mission by demonstrating viability and long-term stability

-- The potential recipient organization does not have to be based in Port Coquitlam, but the project or program in question must directly impact Port Coquitlam
+- The potential recipient organization’s project or program must directly impact Port Coquitlam

-- We will fund a specific project/ program for no more than three consecutive years; the PoCo Community Foundation reserves the right to extend past three years
+- We fund a specific project/ program for no more than two consecutive years; the PoCo Community Foundation reserves the right to extend past two years

-- A successful grant recipient must take a one-year break before they can re-apply if they have already received three consecutive years of funding
+- A successful grant recipient must take a one-year break before they can re-apply if they have already received two consecutive years of funding

 - In the event the grant recipient cannot complete the project or program, for any reason, all unused grant money shall be immediately returned

 - In the event the grant recipient ceases to operate or becomes insolvent, all unused grant money shall be immediately returned to PoCo Community Foundation

 - The criteria for all granting decision conditions will remain confidential to the PoCo Community Foundation Granting Committee and Board

 As part of the review process, the Granting Committee may request to visit an applicant’s premises or program for which funds are requested.
 While site visits may require some accommodation on the part of both the applicant and the Granting Committee, refusal to accommodate a site visit may result in the application being denied.

 Following the review of formal applications, and after consideration of any other information gained through site visits, the Granting Committee will make recommendations to the PoCo Community Foundation Board of Directors, whose decisions are final.